 Southeastern recognizes the value of extracurricular and co-curricular activities both as an integral part of the educational process and as a means of relaxation and entertainment for students.
-The Campus Activities Board (CAB) is a student-supported, student volunteer organization whose purpose is to enhance the educational process by allowing students to plan social, cultural, and entertainment programs for the campus community.
+The Campus Activities Board's (CAB) purpose is to enhance the educational process by allowing students to plan social, cultural, and entertainment programs for the campus community.